samuel-book/samuel-1/_sources/introduction/stroke_thrombolysis.md

 *In 2016-18 in England and Wales, 37% of emergency stoke patients arrived within 4 hours of known stroke onset (see results section of this report)

+## Barriers to thrombolysis use

+There have been many studies of barriers to the uptake of thrombolysis [14-16].
+Eissa et al. [14] divided barriers into pre-admission and post-admission phases.
+Pre-admission barriers included poor patient response (not recognising symptoms of a stroke and not calling for help soon enough) and paramedic-related barriers (such as adding delays in getting the patient to an appropriate hospital in the fastest possible time).
+Hospital-based barriers include organisational problems (delay in recognising stroke patients, delays in pathway, poor infrastructure) and physician uncertainty or lack of experience leading to low use of thrombolysis.
+There has been significant discussion on how services may best be organised to optimise the effectiveness of thrombolysis [17].

 ## References

 1. NIH National Heart Blood and Lung Institute.
 Stroke [Internet].
 2021.
 Available from: https://www.nhlbi.nih.gov/health-topics/stroke